-Beautiful, spacious accommodation sleeping 2.
-Pretty garden with sea views.
+Beautiful, spacious accommodation, sleeping 2.
+Light & airy.
+Quality towels & bed linen supplied.
+SMART TV.
+An attractive garden with garden furniture.
+Sea views from top of garden.
 Five minutes’ walk to Horton / Porteynon beach.
+WiFi.

-Beautiful barn conversion sleeping up to 5 people in 2 bedrooms (1 double & 1 room with a double and a single bed).
+Beautiful barn conversion sleeping up to 5 people in 2 bedrooms (1 double en suite & 1 room with a double and a single bed).
 On the seafront in Horton.
 No smoking or pets.

 Spacious self contained, two storey 2 bed apartment with balcony from which you can see the sea off the dining room.
 Sleeping up to 6 people (1 double, 1 twin room, 1 sofa bed).
 Bed linen & towels provided.
 No smoking or pets. fantastic location for beach (minute walk.

 Spacious open plan fully fitted kitchen 2 bedrooms ground floor apartment sleeping up to 6.
 Stunning 30ft lounge/diner opening onto private patio and BBQ area.
 Fabulous bathroom with bath and extra large shower.
 No smoking or pets.
 Ideal location for beach holiday.